Kenneth Sidney AYRES

 In the 1921 census the Ayres family were living in Cold Harbour, near the Farriers Arms, which was still being run by Elsie’s parents.
 Frank was (unusually for a man) described as carrying out ‘home duties’.
 Nellie was eight, Ken was six, and Gordon was one.
 The children attended New Hinksey School on Church Street (now Vicarage Road).
 Here is a picture of Gordon at school in 1927.

 Elsie’s mother Annie Revell died in 1924 and her father Alfred died in 1933.
 Thereafter Elsie and Frank moved to the Farriers Arms, her childhood home, and took over the running of the pub.
-Elsie can be seen in this picture of a coach outing from the pub in around 1937.
+Elsie can be seen in this picture of a coach outing from the pub in around 1937, and – later in life – working behind the bar here.

 Ken’s older sister Nellie died in 1934 when she was 21, and was buried in the graveyard of St Laurence's Church in South Hinksey.

 In early 1935, when he was twenty, Ken married Gladys Pitson.
 Gladys was eighteen and had been born and brought up in Sandford-on-Thames, where her father and grandfather worked in the paper mill.
 She was the youngest of seven children.
-Ken and Gladys had two sons, David (born in the autumn of 1935) and Patrick (born in the early summer of 1941).
-In the 1939 register, taken on 29 September, four weeks after the Second World War broke out, Ken and Gladys are recorded as living at 34 Lincoln Road (off the Abingdon Road).
+Ken and Gladys had two sons, David (born in the autumn of 1935) and Patrick (known as Pat, born in the early summer of 1941).
+In the 1939 register, taken on 29 September, four weeks after the Second World War broke out, Ken and Gladys were recorded as living at 34 Lincoln Road (off the Abingdon Road).
 Ken was working as a lorry driver.

 In mid-June 1944 Ken’s battalion began moving from Faversham in Kent to the London Docks, to sail to Northern France to take part in the Normandy D-Day operations.
 The advanced party, the tracked vehicle party, and the marching troops reconvened at Bény-sur-Mer, 13km north of Caen, towards the end of June.
 From there they moved to the Le Haut du Bosq area.
 On 14 July the battalion received orders for an attack on the enemy-held hamlet of Cayer, south-west of Caen.
 The battle which followed resulted in over 170 British casualties – killed, wounded or missing.
 Ken Ayres survived that battle, but shortly afterwards the battalion was at nearby Bougy, under spasmodic fire from enemy artillery and mortars.
 Ken was probably killed in one of those attacks; he died on 3 August 1944, aged 29.